viktor-decker/viktor-decker.github.io/_pages/about.md

 ---
 layout: about
 title: about
+description: > # the ">" symbol means to ignore newlines until "footer_text:"
-description: My personal website with publications, code and all that...
+  My personal website with publications, code and all that...
 permalink: /
 subtitle: <a href='https://www.uva.nl/en/about-the-uva/organisation/faculties/faculty-of-social-and-behavioural-sciences/disciplines/sociology/sociology.html'>University of Amsterdam</a>.